Predicting Distributions of Physical Activity Profiles in the NHANES Database Using a Partially Linear Fr\'echet Single Index Model: Discussion

-From a methodological point of view, we propose the first Partially Linear Fr\'echet Single Index regression model in the context of responses in metric spaces to overcome some limitations of the lack of flexibility of the global Fr\'echel model.
-At the same time, we preserve the interpretability advantages of linear regression along with a subset of predictors.

-To the best of our knowledge, this is also the first regression model to incorporate survey data in the context of responses in metrics spaces and also the first work that we consider the estimation of the gradient of the conditional mean function in order to interpret the local contribution of each predictor in each order of the Quantile functional response \cite{hastie1993local}.
+From a methodological point of view, we propose the first PL-FSI regression model in the context of object data analysis to bridge the gap between the global Fréchet regression and the Frechet single index model, while preserving the interpretability of the predictors and parameter estimates.
+To the best of our knowledge, this is also the first regression model to incorporate survey data in the context of object data analysis.